SMAC-Group/course_intro_statistics/README.md

 <p align="center">
 <img src="static/logo.svg" align="center" width="450px"/>
+<h1>Introduction to Data Science with `R`</h1>
 </p>

 Welcome!
-This is the source repository for **GMWM Tutorial with R**, hosted at: <https://github.com/SMAC-Group/course_gmwm>.
+This is the source repository for the exercice support website for the class **Introduction to Data Science** given on Spring semester 2019 at the University of Geneva.
+The website is hosted at: <https://github.com/SMAC-Group/course_gmwm>.

 The [site](https://gmwm.netlify.com/)  itself is built on an amazing framework created by <a href='https://ines.io/'>Ines Montani</a>, originally created for her [spaCy course](https://course.spacy.io).
 The front-end is powered by
 [Gatsby](http://gatsbyjs.org/) and [Reveal.js](https://revealjs.com) and the